filiphric/how-to-steal-ai-job/slides.md

 - but our brains don’t seem to process that too well and make us feel like we are missing out
 - same thing might be happening to us in relation to AI and the speed of it’s development
 - we are seeing how AI is doing crazier and crazier stuff every day
-- and it really looks like the end is near
-- I’d like to assure you, it’s not like that
-- for a moment forget about CEOs making their wild claims
-- it’s OK to be late to the hype observe, orient decide and act -->
+- but here’s something that you maybe don’t hear every day
+  - in fact, you probably keep hearing the opposite -->

 ---
 layout: cover
 ---

+# Navigating A.I. space as a test engineer
-# It’s ok to be late on A.I. trends
+## It’s ok to be late on A.I. trends

 <!--
 - I don’t want you to completely ignore A.I.